GASTRIC SLEEVE SURGERY PATIENT GUIDE 2018

 - Attend meetings up to 6 months before receiving acceptance or surgery date

-- Speak with psychologist for their approval
+- Speak with a psychologist for their approval

 - Must stay on pre-op diet and document for 2 to 8 weeks

-What tests do I need before Gastric Sleeve Surgery?
+What tests do I need before surgery?

 Depending on certain patients, different precautionary tests may need to be done before surgery.
 Either physical, psychological, or blood tests are needed depending if patients are going through insurance or not.
 If not, the only testing needed is if the surgeon requires it.
 This is usually rare or voluntary, and in very few cases mandatory.
 For gastric sleeve to be covered by insurance, there are generally many tests needed for approval and during pre-op.
 Dietary assessments may also be needed for some patients, mainly those insured.
 Some testing includes but not limited to EKG, psychological evaluation, standard tests, blood test, gallbladder test, urine test, sleep study, ultrasound or pregnancy test, pulmonary function, or cardiology evaluation.